Food vs. feed

-Food vs. feed is a competition for resources between growing crops for human consumption and growing crops for animal feed.
-Competing resources includes: land, water sources, fertilizers, labor, and finances.
+Food vs. feed is the competition for agricultural resources between crops for human consumption and crops for animal feed.
+In this competition, the resources at stake include land, water, fertilizers, labor, and finances.

-Part of the competition is the division of land.
-In many countries, livestock graze on land that is typically unsuitable for crops grown for human consumption or food crops.
-There is three times as much agricultural land as arable land.
+The essence of this competition is the division of land.
+In many countries, livestock graze on land that is typically unsuitable for growing crops for human consumption.
+According to estimates, there exists three times as much agricultural land as arable land; agricultural land can be used for any agricultural purpose, including grazing, but arable land can be used only for growing crops.

-The Food and Agriculture Organization utilizes the term food vs. feed in the livestock industry to compare crop inputs vs. protein outputs.
-For example, crops for people to eat require less land and other resources than crops for animals to eat, so people can eat them.
+The United Nations Food and Agriculture Organization (FAO) uses the term food vs. feed in the livestock industry; this term is used to compare crop inputs with protein outputs.
+For a given energetic output, crops for human consumption require fewer resources than do crops for meat and dairy products.

-Global Impacts
+Global impacts

-Global Greenhouse Gas Emission and Trade
+Greenhouse gas emissions and trade

-According to the Food and Agriculture Organization, global emissions from agriculture are outputting an estimate of 5.4 billion tons of greenhouse gases.
-Since the 1960s, international trade in feed and animal products has increased tenfold, driven by the growing global demand for meat and dairy products, fueled by population growth and the increasing popularity of animal-based protein diets.
-This trend has intensified the need to allocate more land exclusively for feed production.
-Additionally, the demand for crops intended for human consumption has risen due to population growth.
-Global trade in vegetables has surged 7.5 times since the 1960s.
-Beside the trade of crops, feeds, and animal products; the transportation of resources involved for the crop cultivation also contributes the emission of CO_{2}.
-Resources transported include crop seeds, processed feed, fertilizers, pesticide, and other materials involved in the farming operations.
+According to the FAO, global emissions from agriculture are estimated at 5.4 billion metric tons of carbon dioxide equivalent (eq).
+Since the 1960s, international trade in animal feed and products has increased tenfold, because of increasing demand for meat and dairy products.
+This increase in demand—driven by population growth and the increasing popularity of animal-based diets—has increased the need for more land devoted to feed production.
+Moreover, the demand for crops for human consumption has increased with population growth.
+Global trade in vegetables has increased by a factor of 7.5 since the 1960s.
+In addition to trade in crops, feeds, and animal products, the transportation of resources involved in crop cultivation—such as crop seeds, processed feed, fertilizers, pesticides, and other materials—contributes to emissions.